 A title tag is a piece of HTML code on your page that tells search engines like Google what titles they should use for your page on their SERPs.

-At its heart, a well-optimized SEO title tag helps search engines and readers understand the unique value your page offers, which is why they’re so important for ranking well on Google’s SERPs.
-When you’ve mastered the art of title tag SEO, you’ll increase the likelihood of getting searchers to click through to your page—the all-important first step on a searcher’s journey to becoming a loyal user or customer.
+A well-optimized SEO title tag helps search engines and readers understand the unique value your page offers, which is why they’re so important for ranking well on Google’s SERPs.
+A well-written title tag increases the likelihood of getting searchers to click through to your page.

 If you right-click and select “inspect” on any web page, you can see its title tag, which appears in the <head> section between the <title> and </title> tags.